#91 The Iron Horse Inn

 What can I say, the room was cozy.
 The double bed was squished between the wall and a bedside table.
 The blue counter around the sink coordinated with fancy blue trim above.

 Kind of hokey, but I won't be a snob.
 I'm sure there are some local thespians who don't mind the job.
-The hotel was a step up from our non-gracious casino atmosphere.
+The Franklin was a step up from our non-gracious casino atmosphere.
 But it didn't exactly look to luxurious.
 That's not what Deadwood's about.

 For a Friday night in Deadwood, it was on the mild side.
-We enjoyed wandering and then settling in at the Saloon #10 for good people watching.
+We enjoyed wandering and then settling in, at the Saloon #10 for good people watching.

-We ate a late and surprisingly good dinner upstairs at the Deadwood Social Club.
+We ate a late and surprisingly good dinner, upstairs at the Deadwood Social Club.
 We made sure we were good and tired before heading back to our tiny room.